Jeakson Singh Thounaojam

-Jeakson Singh Thounaojam (born 21 June 2001) is an Indian professional footballer who plays as a defensive midfielder for Indian Super League club Kerala Blasters and the India national team.
+Jeakson Singh Thounaojam (born 21 June 2001) is an Indian professional footballer who plays as a defensive midfielder for Indian Super League club East Bengal and the India national team.

 Club career

 Youth and early career: 2012–2018

 Born in Manipur, to a family that loved football, Jeakson's early introduction to the sport came from his father, who was a coach.
 He was eleven years old when he left his hometown in Thoubal district to travel all the way to Chandigarh to join the Chandigarh football academy known as CFA.
 After around five years at CFA, he later joined Minerva Punjab academy where he was the part of their youth team.
-He formed a crucial part of the club's academy team which would go on to win the AIFF U-15 & U-16 Youth League titles two years in a row.
+He formed a crucial part of the club's academy team which would go on to win the AIFF U-15 & U-16 Youth League titles two consecutive years.
 After the FIFA U-17 World Cup, Jeakson was selected to play for the Indian Arrows, an All India Football Federation-owned team that would consist of India under-20 players to give them playing time, on loan from Minerva Punjab.
 He made his first-ever professional debut for the side in the Arrows' first match of the season against Chennai City.
 He started and played 90 minutes as Indian Arrows won 3–0.